Svetlana Bojković: Biography

-Bojković graduated from Belgrade's Faculty of Drama Arts in 1970, and during her career played many roles in theater, as well as in the film and on the television.
+Bojković graduated from Belgrade's Faculty of Drama Arts in 1970, and during her career played many roles in theater, as well as in the film and on television.
 For the last two decades she was mostly engaged in theater Atelje 212.

 Personal

 Svetlana Bojković has a daughter Katarina Žutić, also an actress, with actor Miloš Žutić.

 Bojković married for the third time in 2011 to the diplomat Slavko Kruljević, ambassador of the Republic of Serbia to Finland and Estonia.

 In 2012 she moved to Helsinki alongside her husband, and temporarily ended her active acting career.